thomasbecker/cassandra-quarkus/runtime/README.md

 ## Runtime Configuration

-The `CassandraClientConnectionConfig` provides the runtime settings for configuration of the `QuarkusCqlSession`.
+The `CassandraClientConnectionConfig` class provides the runtime settings for configuration of the `QuarkusCqlSession` bean.